phylotastic/phylotastic.github.io/docs/phylotastic_use_cases_1.md

 ### Autogenerate trees for web pages

 Phylogenies would be a useful addition to many thousands of taxon pages in online catalogs, and sometimes are added using ad hoc methods.
-Dr. C. Parr of EOL [43] will join the design team as we work on 2 approaches to auto-generating trees for embedding in web pages.
+Dr. Katja Schulz of EOL (Parr, et al., 2014) will join the design team as we work on 2 approaches to auto-generating trees for embedding in web pages.
 The first approach is to auto-extract names from existing page content (e.g., the Wikipedia "ant" page has 277 discoverable names, and we can recover a useful phylogeny with 88 matching species).
 The second approach is to generate a phylogeny for a higher taxon (e.g., "Carnivora"), including the case in which the taxon is too large to present, and a useful phylogeny requires a sampling approach, e.g., terminate the tree with families or genera, or choose 40 species based on a relevance metric such as the count of records in PubMed, EOL or GBIF (the Global Biodiversity Information Facility).
 We will build a client (executed when page content is updated) that discovers a phylogeny and returns a clickable HTML5 view with embedded links to species pages.

 The motivation of this use-case is to pursue a high-volume application of tree-discovery where the demand for quality is relatively low, but the impact is potentially high.
 If this works, putting subtree images on taxon pages could become very quickly **the major means by which ToL knowledge is conveyed to the public**, including educators, scientists and biology enthusiasts.